rgeorgia/InfinityDesktop/README.md

 Totally inspired by the good folks that brought you [GhostBSD](https://github.com/ghostbsd)!
 GhostBSD is built on [TrueOS](https://www.trueos.org/), which is another excellent project.

 We totally endorse their work and recommend you check them out.
 Some of us even support them financially.
 Yup we love GhostBSD!

+The other major "kick in the pants" which I needed came from the author of [OS108](https://github.com/OS108/os108.github.io).
+Jay is a great guy and I would also recommend that you visit his github repo and an excellent forum he setup called [UnitedBSD](https://unitedbsd.com/).